kelseyhightower/nomad-on-kubernetes/docs/06-vault.md

 Before Vault can be used to manage secrets it must be [initialized](https://www.vaultproject.io/intro/getting-started/deploy.html#initializing-the-vault) and [unsealed](https://www.vaultproject.io/docs/concepts/seal.html).

-The Vault client can be used to initialize and unseal the remote Vault cluster, but it must be configured with the remote Vault cluster details.
+The Vault client can be used to initialize and unseal the Vault cluster, but it must be configured with the Vault cluster details.
 This can be done by setting the following environment variables:

 ```
 VAULT_ADDR